Resisty/mtg-commander-records/README.md

  Name | Description
 :----:|:-----------:
 <a name="frienemy">Frienemy</a> | Snatch your opponent from the jaws of defeat... then crush them.
 Win after saving an opponent.
+<a name="Millionaire">Millionaire</a> | Win by milling all of your opponents at the same time, you jerk.

 ## Mountain Achievements